-Cigna is a global healthcare business that serves over 180 million people in over 30 countries around the world.1 Cigna insurance provides coverage for a host of medical needs, including the treatment of mental health and rehab for substance abuse disorder.
+Cigna is a global healthcare business that serves over 180 million people in over 30 countries around the world.1 You may be wondering, ‘does Cigna cover mental health issues?’
+Cigna insurance provides coverage for a host of medical needs, including the treatment of mental health and rehab for substance abuse disorder.

 This page will provide you with a brief overview of the alcohol and drug addiction rehab coverage many Americans with Cigna health insurance can expect to receive.

-Please note: While American Addiction Centers (AAC) strives to provide you with the most updated information on each carriers’ addiction insurance coverage, policy changes and errors do occur.
+Please note: While American Addiction Centers (AAC) strives to provide you with the most updated information on each carrier’s addiction insurance coverage, policy changes and errors do occur.
 This is meant to be a brief overview of how Cigna insurance covers addiction treatment and not a comprehensive guide.
-Please check with your insurance carrier directly or call 1-888-744-0069 to confirm coverage levels.
+Please check with your insurance carrier directly, call for free at to confirm your Cigna rehab coverage levels.

-There are several tiers and options when you choose Cigna health insurance benefits.
+You may be wondering, ‘does Cigna cover rehab?’
+There are several tiers and options available when you choose Cigna health insurance benefits.
 Available plans and the coverage these policies provide may vary based on:

 - The state you live in.
 Cigna provides coverage in:2